CommonBannannas/USDCN-project3_Behavioural_Cloning/writeup.md

 The final step was to run the simulator to see how well the car was driving around track one.
 The first runs the car fell off the track on the very first curves then I tried just using the data from the driving log that had a steering angle different from 0.
 This process is on the jupyter notebook titled "preprocess.ipynb".
 Then I visualized the distribution of steering angles and made shure it looked balanced.

+The file drive.py was modified to force the top speed of the car to 20.

-At the end of the process, the vehicle WAS able to drive autonomously around the track 1 several laps without leaving the road.
+At the end of the process, the vehicle was able to drive autonomously around the track 1 several laps without leaving the road.

 #### 2. Final Model Architecture